LCA-CI-fix-benchmark/fastapi/docs/en/docs/advanced/testing-dependencies.md

-# Testing Dependencies with Overrides
+# Testing Dependencies To override a dependency for testing in **FastAPI**, you can use the `app.dependency_overrides` attribute, which is a dictionary.
+To override a dependency, simply assign a new function to the key corresponding to the original dependency function.
+Overrides

 ## Overriding dependencies during testing